abend0c1/aux2svg/README.md

-If you run aux2svg under z/OS, then it will create either output datasets or PDS members depending on whether the input auxliary trace print file is in a sequential dataset or a partioned dataset.
+If you run aux2svg under z/OS, then it will create either output datasets or PDS members depending on whether the input auxiliary trace print file is in a sequential dataset or a partitioned dataset.

 For an input sequential dataset "dsn", the following files will be created: